Mellbourn/zabb/README.md

 ## Command

 I love the [z][zoxide] command.
 It lets me quickly jump to my favorite directories by typing very few keys.
-But - sometimes I give in to my OCD and I wonder: _how_ few keys can I get a way with?
+But - sometimes I give in to my OCD and I wonder: _how_ few keys can I get away with?

 I can experiment, try different short versions.
 But this is hit-and-miss, and ironically, it can mess with the ranking and change what abbreviations can be used.